 “Do you know what this means?” he said.

 “What?
 No, of course not.”
-He came back into the room and started pacing back and forth.
+He came back into the room and began pacing back and forth.
 “At least not in the sense you’re thinking.
 I mean, I suppose it could be an invasion.
 Any species that can travel between the stars is going to be more than capable of conquering us or destroying us or putting us in zoos, or anything else they want to do.
 But that’s not what I mean.”

-“In our own history, what happens when a more advanced civilization encountered a less advanced civilization?”
+“Now, in our own history, what happens when a more advanced civilization encountered a less advanced civilization?”

 As if on cue, the balcony slider door rattled as jets thundered overhead.
 She and her dad returned to the balcony and watched three military jets in formation make a wide sweep around the bay.
 Missiles hung from their wings.
 Two military helicopters held position over the bay.
-They carried rocket launchers.
+They had rocket launchers.